AdvancedOpenGL/2015-old/README.md

 3. Open the folder you cloned in VSCode and run "rojo serve"
 4. Connect Roblox studio to Rojo

 You should now how the project set up!
-It is recomended to use VSCode and Rojo to periodically fetch new updates with `git pull`

 If you want to, you can use rojo to build the repo into a place file and use it that way